davidrmiller/neural2d/README.md

 1. The argument for "from" must be a layer already defined.

 1. The color channel parameter can be specified only on the input layer.

+1. A convolution matrix specification cannot appear on the same layer with a *radius* or *tf* spec.

 1. The same layer name can be defined multiple times with different "from" parameters.
 This allows source neurons from more than one layer to be combined in one